siscia/easy-hire/liquid-template.md

 We have one big loop that scan every single token.

-It analyzes the token, and if the token is not empty it disting between three different cases.
+It analyzes the token, and if the token is not empty there are three different path that can be taken.

 When the token starts like a tag, when the token starts like a variable and when the token is simple text.